svendula/MultiRankS/README.md

 # Estimating the underlying signal from multiple ranked lists
 Vendula Svendova, Michael G. Schimek

+Here the source code and genomic application and results are provided.

 ## Source code

 [`MultiRankS_funs.R`](https://github.com/svendula/Estimating-the-underlying-signal-from-multiple-ranked-lists/blob/master/MultiRankS_funs.R): The source code of the algorithm.